Licence agreement – higher education

-Model agreement negotiated between the Norwegian Association of Higher Education Institutions (UHR) and Kopinor as at June 2016.
-Duration extended to 31 December 2020, cf. protocol dated 19 December 2018.
+Model agreement negotiated between the Norwegian Association of Higher Education Institutions (UHR) and Kopinor as at May 2020.

-relating to the reproduction of copyright protected material at universities and university colleges which are members of UHR, during the period from 1 July 2016 to 30 June 2018
+relating to the reproduction and use of copyright protected material at universities and university colleges which are members of UHR, during the period from 1 January 2021 to 31 December 2024

 on the one hand

 the members of the Norwegian Authors’ Union, Norwegian Publishers’ Association, Norwegian Specialized Press Association, Norwegian Association of Fine Art Photographers, Grafill – the Norwegian Organisation for Visual Communication, Norwegian Media Businesses’ Association, Norwegian Music Publishers’ Association, NOPA Norwegian society of composers and lyricists, Norwegian Association of Professional Photographers, Norwegian Non-Fiction Writers’ and Translators’ Association, Norwegian Union of Journalists, Norwegian Society of Composers, Norwegian Critics’ Association, Norwegian Association of Literary Translators, Association of Norwegian Editors, Norwegian Comedy Writers’ Association, Norwegian Association of the Periodical Press, Norwegian Writers for Children, Association of Norwegian Visual Artists, Writers’ Guild of Norway, Norwegian Association of Arts and Crafts, New Music Composers’ Group and foreign rightsholders’ organisations

 Subject to the conditions stipulated in this agreement, the institution is entitled to reproduce and use protected, published material from Norwegian and foreign publications whose rightsholders are represented by Kopinor.